The John Muir Trail in the mountains of California.

 With remote learning on the cards for the two university students, Callan and Campbell wanted to take their newfound free time to do something meaningful.
 So, with a passion for nature and conservation, they decided to take on the trail.
 Their aim was to fundraise for climate action and Cool Earth, ensuring that future generations would have the opportunity to experience the beauty and wilderness they both enjoy.

 This particular hike is not one for the faint of heart.
-This 211 mile hike usually takes walkers approximately three to four weeks to complete and passes through Yosemite National Park, Inyo National Forest and Devils Postpile, to name a few, and culminates at the highest peak in continental United States, Mount Whitney.
+This 211-mile hike usually takes walkers approximately three to four weeks to complete and passes through Yosemite National Park, Inyo National Forest and Devils Postpile, to name a few, and culminates at the highest peak in the continental United States, Mount Whitney.

-The two found that by combining this trek with a charity that friends and families wanted to get behind was more than enough incentive for people to donate.
-Callan discovered that many people wanted to donate to climate change, but just didn’t know where to begin.
+The two found that combining this trek with a charity that friends and families wanted to get behind, was more than enough incentive for people to donate.
+Callan discovered that many people wanted to donate to climate change but just didn’t know where to begin.
 Giving them an effective cause and a charity such as Cool Earth made it easy for them to follow through on that desire.
 And they weren’t wrong – they raised over $3000!